 Some employment laws do not bound employers who have less than a specific number of workers.
 For instance, businesses with less than 50 employees are not covered by the Family and Medical Leave Act.

 Employment lawyers usually represent either employees or employers.
 Lawyers who represent employees may help them negotiate settlements or file a lawsuit against their employer.

-Avoiding litigation is a top priority for most employers, and the attorneys at The Law Offices of Kameli & Associates are experienced in providing advice and counseling that minimizes the risk of litigation.
+Avoiding litigation is a top priority for most employers, and the attorneys at Kameli Law are experienced in providing advice and counseling that minimizes the risk of litigation.
 While we frequently advise clients on preventive and cost-effective alternatives, civil litigation is an unavoidable reality in the business world, and litigation defense is a significant part of our firm’s practice.

 When facing employment litigation, employers need fast, effective, and focused legal assistance.
-The Law Offices of Kameli & Associates has the experience and resources to respond quickly when a lawsuit does arise and offers cutting-edge strategies to help limit the client’s exposure and costs.
-Every day, employers look to The Law Offices of Kameli & Associates to assess their class action risk and to identify and remedy vulnerable workplace policies and procedures before they become problems.
+Kameli Law has the experience and resources to respond quickly when a lawsuit does arise and offers cutting-edge strategies to help limit the client’s exposure and costs.
+Every day, employers look to Kameli Law to assess their class action risk and to identify and remedy vulnerable workplace policies and procedures before they become problems.

 We represent clients before state and federal trial and appellate courts in lawsuits pertaining to various employment matters, including:

 Regardless of the size of your business, having an employee handbook that addresses the company’s policies and procedures can be one of the most valuable business documents you will create and use.
 An employee handbook is the foundation of your relationship with your employees, but it is also the foundation of a risk reduction strategy for employers who want to avoid employment-related litigation.